iBurnApp/iBurn-Android/README.md

 the command line.
 Place the saved database in `iBurn/src/main/assets/databases`
 8. return the value of `USE_BUNDLED_DB` in PlayaDatabase2.kt to `true`, Comment out call to `bootstrapDatabaseFromJson` in `MainActivity`'s `onCreate`

+#### Art Images/Audio Tour

+The `./gradlew updateData` will copy art images and tour audio from the iBurn-Data repo to `./assets/art_images` and `./assets/audio_tour` respectively.

 ## TODO

 * Pretty up that item detail view.
-* Handle bundled database migrations so we allow app updates to use newer bundled data without using user modifications like favorites
+* Separate playa API from user database.
-* Investigate Mapbox offline issues.
+* Investigate Mapbox offline and SIGABRT issues.
 Seems like it's possible Mapbox gets into a state where it stops displaying the map
+* Populate playa db from gradle task.

 ## Releasing
 Make sure you've: